MCLE is a convenient site where the Malibu Community can hire day labor.

-When you hire a worker from the MCLE, it helps that worker build a resume of experience to use toward obtaining a permanent position.
-We help our workers identify their skills and develop their resumes.
-This allows them to self-proclaim areas of experience so hirers can make informed choices to handle their job needs.
-MCLE is not a destination, but a stepping stone toward improving the lives of our workers and their families.
+When you hire a worker through the MCLE, you help that worker build on their resume of experience.
+By helping our workers identify and develop their skills, they are able to self-proclaim their areas of expertise to inform hirers of the jobs they can handle.
+MCLE is not a destination, but a stepping stone toward improving the lives of workers and their families.

 ESL (English as a Second Language) Classes: We offer ESL classes to our workers free of charge.
 These classes help the workers with listening, speaking, reading and writing skills that focus on work related topics and situations.
 This helps them better communicate with the people who hire them.

 MCLE is a FREE service.

-There is no charge to hirers or workers to use this convenient center.
-While the Malibu Community Labor Exchange is not an employment agency, our director or office assistants can facilitate the hiring process.
+There is no charge to hirers or workers to use our convenient center.
+While the Malibu Community Labor Exchange is not an employment agency, our director and office assistants can facilitate the hiring process.
 MCLE does not guarantee the skills, quality of work, or outcome from the efforts of the workers.

 MCLE is a community nonprofit, [501(c)3], organization supported by and for Malibu.

 The Officers and Board members of the MCLE are community volunteers.
 Day to day operations at the center are managed by site director Oscar Mondragόn, a former board member of the United Farm Workers.
 He worked for many years with Cesar Chavez on issues of social justice for immigrant farm workers before coming to the Labor Exchange in 1993.
 Our daily operations are supported by the time and efforts of dedicated volunteers.
 MCLE is funded by the City of Malibu; various State, County, and private donations and grants; and the generosity of our community donors.
 Learn more about donating money, time or goods to the MCLE.

-Although the center is closed on Sunday, arrangements can be made ahead for Sunday work.
+Although the center is closed on Sunday, arrangements can be made ahead of time for Sunday work.

 The Labor Exchange (trailer) office is located at 23595 Civic Center Way

 (Northwest end of the Santa Monica College extension campus and Malibu Public Library parking lot)